My name is Lawrance Bass, and I started Scooter Inside to provide you with The Best Scooters for avid Trick and Kick

 Step 6: Rule of the Sidewalks

 In most states, it is against the rules to ride motorized vehicles on the sidewalks.
 I have seen many kids and teens waving their scooters at high speed on pavements.
 They should learn it pavements are designed for walking.

 Step 7: Keep Calm

 Last but not the least, any rider should know how to hold his nerves during an accident.
 It could happen to anyone, anywhere, even if you are following all the rules.
 Teach your kid to get away from the scooter as quickly as possible when he senses imminent danger.
 The scooter can go to hell.

 They shouldn’t grab the throttle and speed up to save the vehicle.
 Rather he should quickly get out of the scooter and seek help from the nearby traffic cops.

 I know there are many parents who are concerned about electric toddler scooter safety.
-They are scared about the potential accidents.
+They are scared of potential accidents.
 It’s completely okay to be afraid.